-For the latter, this may be because someone else has made an application, or the authority has discovered evidence about an unrecorded right.
-In either case, depending on the stage of the investigation, it could be valuable for you to search for additional evidence when you know what has already been discovered.
+If an application has already been made or is being investigated, it is worth finding out the evidence provided and the stage of the investigation as additional evidence could be helpful if you can find it.
 It may also be advisable to submit an application in your own name so that you are in a position to appeal to the Secretary of State if the authority decides not to make an order.

 The route may also be recorded on the highway authority's List of Streets.
-These are known to be public routes, but their actual status may not be certain.
-Most require an evidential modification order process to determine their status.
+These are known to be public routes, but their status (what modes of transport may be used on them) may not be certain.
+Most require an investigation of evidence for a modification order to determine their status.
 Ask the highway authority to confirm in writing the status of the route.
-Keep that letter safely as you may need it at a future date.
+Keep the reply safely as you may need it at a future date.
 If the authority can only state "at least a highway on foot" (which is a common response) you should continue with your case, incorporating the highway records as part of your research and evidence.
-If the status is confirmed has having equestrian or vehicular rights, you may wish to concentrate your efforts on another route, although inclusion on the List of Streets is not as conclusive as being recorded on the Defintive Map because it is a record of maintenance liability only, not of status, and there has been little regulation over how its records are kept.
+If the status is confirmed as a bridleway or a carriageway, you may wish to concentrate your efforts on another route, although inclusion on the List of Streets is not as conclusive as being recorded on the Defintive Map because it is a record of maintenance liability only, not of status, and there has been little regulation over how its records are kept.

-Documentary evidence comprises the documents such as maps and other records which show or mention the route and what that implies about its status.
+Documentary evidence comprises the documents such as maps and other old records which show or mention the route and what that implies about its status.

-Physical appearance requires a site visit (or aerial photographs may help if it is inaccessible) to know whether it has clear boundaries (hedges, ditches, fences, walls), is surfaced and with what, shows signs of use, has route markers (milepost, guide stone), has bridges or fords or gates.
+Physical appearance requires a site visit (aerial photographs may help if it is inaccessible) to know whether it has clear boundaries (hedges, ditches, fences, walls); whether it is surfaced and with what; whether it has signs of use, route markers (milepost, guide stone), or structures such as bridges, fords or gates.

-Use means talking to local people to find out whether it is used now or has it been used in living memory and what is the users' understanding of its status - have they used it as if it was a right of way or do they know it only as access to land by its occupiers.
+Use means talking to local people to find out whether it is used now or has it been used in living memory and what is the users' understanding of its status - have they used it as if it was a right of way or do they know it only as access to land by owner or tenants.

-Negation means something may have happened that has removed a historic right or prevented a right coming into being such as a court order which closed the road.
+Negation means something that has happened to remove a historical right or prevent a right coming into being, such as a court order which closed the road.
 If this should be the case then any evidence prior to that date is likely to be negated or irrelevant so your efforts should focus on evidence that the right arose after the negation.

-Getting Started
+Getting started

-Photocopy the relevant part of the current 1:25,000 Ordnance Survey map.
+Copy the relevant part of the current 1:25,000 Ordnance Survey map.
 You will refer back to it many times as you check other sources of evidence against it and having an A4 page can be more convenient than using the full map sheet.
+Most people find it helpful to have a print of the area of the map for easy reference and comparing with other documents.